What inspired you to come up with this project?

 It really was a random idea!
 We work with a lot of dancers, and one day I (Kelly) thought, “wouldn’t it be fun to photograph dancers with dogs?”
 I saw the whole look in my head - the simple, clean backgrounds, the simple clothing styles, the lighting.
 We thought it would be a great way to show the lighter side of the dance world, since dancers are often depicted as being so serious, and sometimes even unapproachable or like fairy-tale creatures.
 This shows their human side, their silly side.

 What is your photography background?

 We are a husband-and-wife team.
-We’ve been working together for 12 years.
+We’ve been working together for over 13 years.
 We specialize in dance and fitness photography, as well as commercial portraiture.
 We starting photographing dancers professionally in 2013.
 In 2014, we started our relationship with the Saint Louis Ballet, where we do all of their marketing photography, as well their performance photography.
 We have photographed dancers across the USA, as well as in Cuba.

 View our other photography work at www.prattkreidich.com

 What kind of dancers are you looking for?

 We are looking for professional dancers for this project.
 By “professional”, we mean you must meet one of the following criteria:

 Will you work with other types of dancers?

 The project will mostly focus on ballet dancers, but we will include other dance types here and there, for fun.